 a) get the price you deserve for it and

 b) you’re able to move on to your next venture with your head held high.

 Let’s say there’s a business owner who’s determined to sell right now.
 He doesn’t want to wait another six months or a year; he wants to get his business onto the market immediately and sell it within a few weeks.
 He asks us to take a look at it: assess, weigh and price it up.

 We take a look and we value it at around £250,000.

 “Cool,” he says.
 “I’ll sell it.”

-“However,” we interject, “if you waited another year, and if you used that year to improve certain aspects of your business, you could sell it for around £325,000.”
+“If you wait a year and use that time to improve your business, you could sell it for around £325,000”, we say.